Skip to main content

 Easily integrated in the resuscitation technique

 At the emergency site, users commence CPR using the 30:2 technique as usual.
-Once the patient’s airway is secured by an endotracheal tube, you can switch to CCSV mode.
-Whilst users perform uninterrupted chest compressions, MEDUMAT Standard² in CCSV mode ensures adequate ventilation at every point.
+Once the patient’s airway is secured by an endotracheal tube, you can quickly and easily switch to CCSV mode.
+Here, MEDUMAT Standard² ensures sufficient ventilation at all times in CCSV mode.

 Scientific information about CCSV

 CCSV is the result of our many years’ experience in the field of emergency and transport ventilation and our participation in various scientific research projects.
-We have drafted a white paper which summarizes information about CCSV from scientific publications.
-Delve deeper into this topic to learn more about the benefits of CCSV.
+In addition to an information brochure and a study overview, we have drafted a white paper which summarizes information about CCSV from scientific publications.
+Delve deeper into this topic to learn more about the medical advantages of CCSV.

 Do you still have questions about how it works?

-Every innovation raises questions, we realize that, which is why we have put together some FAQs for you to cover common questions about the medical background and application of CCSV in practice.
+Every innovation raises questions – and we’re here to answer them.
+We have put together some FAQs for you to cover common questions about the medical background and practical application of CCSV.

 All the important parameters at a glance